ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 #### Title and Subtitle

-These two fields reflect the full name of the Journal and display prominently on this Journal’s landing page.
-In Library views, only the main title is shown.
+These two fields reflect the full name of the Journal and display prominently on the Journal’s landing page.
+In Library views, only the main title appears with the Journal’s thumbnail.
 In the Backend, both the title and subtitle appear in associated navigation menus.

 The **Title** field cannot be left empty; however the **Subtitle** field is optional.